 Why do ticks go in dogs' ears?

-You might be able to see them.
 Some ticks are big enough to be spotted with the naked eye, and at first glance, they look like small dark pebbles lodged into your dog's skin.
 You can also feel them as small firm bumps - so it's well worth making regular tick checks, especially after walks in wooded or rural areas.
-Just run your hand across your dog's body, paying particular attention to the hind area and the ears.
-If you notice any bumps, then your dog may have ticks.
+Just run your hand across your dog's body, and check there aren’t any new lumps or bumps you’ve never noticed before.
+If you find something suspicious, have a closer look.
+Remember that lumps and nipples can look very similar, so don’t attempt to remove any unless you’re sure it’s a tick!

 Ticks can make things pretty uncomfortable for your dog, especially if they get into their ears.
 Some ticks can make it all the way down to the ear canal, which is very unpleasant for a dog.
 You'll notice them scratching their ears much more than usual.
 They’ll also be shaking their heads as they try to dislodge the ticks.
-Unfortunately, this isn't going to work.
-You'll need to remove the ticks yourself or get them removed by a vet.
+Once a tick has gorged itself on blood, it will drop off unassisted, but removal should be prompt to reduce the chance of disease transmission.

 Removing ticks from your dog's ears